KurtTaylan/oop/README.md

 Image: ./documents/answer-3-class-diagram.png

 ###Answer 3.B) How is the rooster related to the chicken?
-According to dictionary, Rooster = An adult male chicken.
+According to dictionary, Rooster = An adult male chicken while it is bird, What we can do is to extend it from Bird and use Composition of Chicken when we execute same functionalities like `fly`.

 ###Answer 3.C) Can you think of other ways to model a rooster without using inheritance?
 We can use more flexible modelling with `interfaces` to wrap `all behaviours`.
-Moreover, we could use `composition` by injecting chicken into rooster but relationship become `has-a` relationship when it should be `is-a` relationship.
+Moreover, we could use `composition` by injecting chicken into rooster.

 ##Answer: 4, Can you model a parrot?
 We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.